Wrongful Death Attorney

 A wrongful death lawsuit claims that a person was killed because of the negligence of the person or organization being sued, and that the victim’s survivors are entitled to compensation as a result.

 Every state has a limit on the amount of time a person has to file a wrongful death lawsuit in court.
 The length of time can vary, from one year to as long as three years.
-In Oregon, the general rule is three years, with some very limited exceptions.
 If you do not file your wrongful death action on time, you will be barred from filing it all together.